Understanding Dementia And Anger: A Guide For Families And Caregivers

 5. Use redirection techniques

 When a person with dementia becomes angry, you may be able to de-escalate by gently guiding their attention elsewhere.
 For example, you could offer them a comforting activity, such as looking at a photo album, engaging in a favorite hobby, or inviting them to go on a short walk with you.
-Redirecting their focus may remove them from the triggering situation and redirect their mental energy.
+Redirecting their focus may remove them from the upsetting situation and redirect their mental energy.

 6. Encourage physical activity and relaxation